FAQ

 Q: What is Canine Infectious Respiratory Disease?

 How do I prevent my dog from getting CIRD?
 Vaccinating your dog with the Bordetella vaccine can help reduce their risk.
 However, be aware that your dog can still contract the CIRD even if he or she has been vaccinated.
 There are many strains and mutations, making it a hit or miss whether the vaccine used on your dog will be the right one for the strain with which your dog comes in contact with.
 This is similar to the "flu shot" for people; each year a vaccine is developed based on which strain(s) are suspected to be most prevalent.
-Simply put, having the flu shot does not guarantee you won't get the flu and when your dog has a Bordetella vaccination it doesn't guaranteed he or she won't get CIRD.
-A strong immune system is best defense against viruses.
+Simply put, having the flu shot does not guarantee you won't get the flu and when your dog has a Bordetella vaccination it doesn't guarantee he or she won't get CIRD.
+A strong immune system is the best defense against viruses.
 This is why several dogs could be exposed to the virus or bacteria but only one may actually contract it.
 It may be beneficial to provide your dog with immune boosting supplements on a regular basis.
 Check with your local pet store or veterinarian on supplements that will aid in boosting your dog’s immune system.

 **If we observe a dog presenting CIRD symptoms, they are isolated immediately to prevent further exposure to other dogs and you or your emergency contact will be called to pick them up.
 Unfortunately, due to the 7-10-day incubation period, dogs may come into and leave our care before ever showing symptoms, exposing other dogs to the virus.
 We leave our big dog floor outdoor area door open during the day to provide good ventilation within our building.
 In addition, we use an animal quarter's disinfectant, capable of killing even the aids virus, to clean our facility.
 Unfortunately, CIRD is one of the risks of dog socialization.